Violin, Jacob von der Lippe – Oslo, 2025

 References

 I can highly recommend Jacob von der Lippe’s instruments!
-I bought my violin in 2002, immediately falling in love with its sweetness and warmth.
+I bought my violin in 2002, and I immediately fell in love with its sweetness and warmth.

 On later occasions I have compared the violin with the older Italian, where von der Lippe’s instrument carries better and stronger than the Italian, -in a blind test with several musicians present.
 I appreciate the bright shiny sound, at the same time as the instrument has impressive resistance, so it takes a lot before the sound cracks, which gives the strong sound.

-The violin projects sound in a way that fills the room without being perceived as strenuous.
-It has a rich and warm sound in all registers, while being easy to play and articulate.
-It blends well both in chamber music and orchestra playing.
-The process to have build my own violin is in itself very exciting, and felt entirely positive, thanks to Jacobs reliability and friendly service minded attitude.
+The violin projects the sound in a way that fills the room without being perceived as strenuous.
+It has a rich and warm, rich sound in all registers, at the same time as it is easy to play and articulate.
+It mixes well both in chamber music and in orchestra.
+The process of building your own violin is in itself very exciting, and is experienced exclusively positively thanks to Jacob’s reliability and pleasant service attitude.

 Your violin has a glow and shine in the tone that I really appreciate, and the tone is round and full at the same time.

-I simply love this violin and would not exchange it for anything.
-It has a very appealing sound: light, singing, lots of overtones, modular – it has both warmth and edge, and is even over the whole register.
-In addition, it’s incredibly easy to play, always in a good mood, and is not changing with the weather.
+I simply love this violin and would not trade it for anything.
+It has a very appealing sound: light, singing, harmonic, modular – it has both heat and edge, and is evenly good in all registers.
+In addition, it is incredibly easy to play – always in a good mood, and is not weather-sick.

 The violin is incredibly easy to play and easy to articulate and has a smooth, full sound throughout the register.